joeypunkrock/punkPoints/README.md

 # punkPoints
-A web app to show how many punk points people are on
+Web app to list how many punk points people are on